 Following VE Day, the King and Queen, accompanied by Princess Elizabeth, visited Ulster.
 Their visit was part of the Royal Victory Tour and they met with war-wounded veterans.

-That evening at 1945hrs, an Urban District Council meeting in Lisburn was disturbed by a phone call.
-Mr TH McConnell, the Town Clerk received the news that Churchill would announce Victory in Europe at 1500hrs the following day.
-RH Gibson, the local ARP Officer announced the news over a loudspeaker in Market Square.
+On 7th May 1945 evening at 1945hrs, an Urban District Council meeting in Lisburn stopped to receive a phone call.
+Mr. TH McConnell, the Town Clerk, received the news that Churchill would announce Victory in Europe at 1500hrs the following day.
+RH Gibson, the local Air Raid Precautions Officer announced the news over a loudspeaker in Market Square, Lisburn, Co.
+Antrim.

 Similar scenes played out across the whole of Great Britain and Northern Ireland.
 The following two days would be public holidays.